How to make Nopales con huevo (vegan)

 • To prepare the storebought nopales, you have to open the jar, drain it and remove spices or other vegetables from it (onion and chiles).

-• To prepare heat up some vegetable oil in a non-stick skillet and toss in some chopped onions.
+• To prepare heat up some vegetable oil in a non-stick skillet and toss in the chopped onions.
 After a minute, add the nopales and cook for around 5 minutes, stirring occasionally.

 • Then, add the vegan eggsubstitute and sprinkle some salt for seasoning.
 Cook the mixture over medium heat, stirring occasionally, until the egg is fully cooked as per your preference.